Southern Baked Beans with Bacon

 Notes

-• To prep ahead, mix everything together the night before except the bacon.
-Cover and refrigerate.
-When ready to cook, add the bacon on top and pop the dish into the oven.
+• To prep ahead, mix everything except the bacon the night before and refrigerate.
+Bring to room temp, add the bacon and bake when ready.

-• Store covered in the refrigerator for up to five days; freeze well wrapped and covered for up to three months.
+• Store covered in the refrigerator up to five days, or freeze well wrapped for up to three months.

 Nutrition Information